ncatlab/nlab-content/pages/955.md

 ## Enrichment

-These notions can be considered in the enriched setting by replacing $Set$ wherever it occurs (explicitly or implicitly) by the enriching category.
+These notions can be considered in the setting of [[enriched category theory]] by replacing [[Set]] wherever it occurs (explicitly or implicitly) by the enriching category.

 ## Isbell Duality

-Within the Isbell envelope of $\mathcal{T}$ one can consider various subcategories where the objects satisfy extra conditions.
+Within the Isbell envelope of $\mathcal{T}$ one can consider various [[subcategories]] where the objects satisfy extra conditions.
 An obvious condition is that the presheaf is actually a sheaf.
-Another useful condition is that of Isbell Duality.
+Another useful condition is that of [[Isbell duality]].

 +-- {: .num_defn #IsbelDuality}
 ###### Definition

 An object $X$ of $E(\mathcal{T})$ is said to be _$P$-saturated_ if the obvious natural transformations

 \[